Chicken Nesting Herbs: Boost Flocks Health and Happiness

 Create a unique mixture by mixing herbs in a container.
 Customize the blend to suit your flock’s needs.
 Do not extreme press or crush the herbs.

 Cover the nesting box with straw or wood shavings above the nesting herbs.
-So, you need to put the nesting herbs in the bottom of the bedding.
+Place the nesting herbs at the bottom of the bedding.

-You can also spread a little amount of chicken nesting herb mixture, gently covering the top area of the bedding.
+You can also spread an inconsiderable amount of chicken nesting herb mixture, gently covering the top area of the bedding.

 That’s all!
 You have successfully added chicken nesting herbs.